Highly skilled professionals who are experts in the field of autism education deliver Aspect Educational Outreach services.

 The Aspect Comprehensive Approach for Education includes a specialised curriculum and a focus on skills training informed by individual assessment and planning.
 It recognises the importance of positive behaviour support through environmental supports, structured learning and transition planning, multidisciplinary expertise, family involvement and professional development for staff.

-Ongoing Aspect Educational Outreach consultations are available to children who have autism and who are enrolled in inclusive/mainstream educational settings across NSW and the ACT.
+Ongoing Aspect Educational Outreach consultations are available to children who have autism and who are enrolled in inclusive/mainstream educational settings across NSW.

 Aspect Educational Outreach also offers collaborative consultancy support for students enrolled in Support Classes and in Schools for Special Purposes.